List of medications for dry cough. Review of cough reflex suppressants. What you need to know during treatment

 • Tonsillitis

-Cough acts as a protective reaction when germs and foreign bodies enter the respiratory tract.
-The cough reflex is undoubtedly beneficial to humans.
-Its main function is to push phlegm along the pathways and remove it from the bronchi.
+Cough acts as a protective reaction when exposed to germs and foreign bodies into the respiratory tract.
+The cough reflex undoubtedly has benefits for humans.
+Its main function is to push mucus along the pathways and remove it from the bronchi.
 Unfortunately, a cough is not always accompanied by an accumulation of mucus.
-In half of the cases, it has a dry type and an obsessive character.
+In half of the cases it is of a dry type and obsessive in nature.
 To prevent an unpleasant process, antitussive drugs come to the rescue.

 Antitussives for children and adults are prescribed to suppress the cough reflex.
-Their action is directed at receptors in the brain or the periphery, which is responsible for coughing.
-Such remedies do not remove the cause of the disease, but only temporarily eliminate the unpleasant symptom.
+Their effect is aimed at the brain receptors or periphery, which are responsible for coughing.
+Such remedies do not remove the cause of the disease, but only temporarily eliminate unpleasant symptom.

-When using drugs that suppress cough, there is an effect on the medulla oblongata.
-Despite the fact that this group of funds is intended only to relieve symptoms, it is also needed at the moment when a dry cough significantly spoils the patient's life.
+When using drugs that suppress cough, an effect on the medulla oblongata is observed.
+Although this group The remedy is intended only to relieve symptoms; it is also needed at a time when a dry cough significantly spoils the patient’s life.

-Coughing up an unproductive type leads to irritation of the mucous membrane of the respiratory tract.
-During this process, the tension of the abdominal wall occurs, which makes it difficult to fully communicate with people and get a good night's sleep.
+Unproductive coughing leads to irritation of the respiratory mucosa.
+During this process, tension occurs abdominal wall, which prevents you from fully communicating with people and getting a good night’s sleep.

 Cough suppressants are prescribed for: